4.2 HIPAA Privacy Rule

 The Privacy Rule permits a Covered Entity to use and disclose PHI without patient authorization for three core purposes, abbreviated TPO:

-• Payment — billing and collecting for care, including submitting claims, verifying eligibility, and obtaining authorization
+• Payment — billing and collecting for care, including submitting claims, verifying eligibility, obtaining prior authorization, and pursuing reimbursement

-• Healthcare Operations — quality improvement, audits, training, and general administration
+• Healthcare Operations — quality improvement, audits, business management, training, and credentialing

-Billing is squarely a payment activity, so a biller does not need a signed authorization to submit a claim to a payer.
+Billing is squarely a payment activity, so a biller does not need a signed authorization to submit a claim to a payer or to call about a denial.

 Minimum Necessary Standard

 When using or disclosing PHI, a Covered Entity must make reasonable efforts to limit it to the minimum necessary to accomplish the purpose.
-A claim should carry the diagnoses, procedures, and demographics the payer needs — not the entire chart.
-Important exception: minimum necessary does not apply to disclosures to a provider for treatment, to the patient, or to disclosures the patient has authorized.
+A claim should carry only the diagnoses, procedures, and demographics the payer needs to adjudicate — not the entire chart.
+The important exceptions where minimum necessary does not apply:

 Notice of Privacy Practices and Patient Rights

-A Covered Entity must give patients a Notice of Privacy Practices (NPP) describing how PHI is used and what rights patients have.
+A Covered Entity must give patients a Notice of Privacy Practices (NPP) describing how PHI is used and the rights patients hold, and must make a good-faith effort to obtain a written acknowledgment of receipt.
 Key patient rights:

 RightWhat It Means